ikoniqoz/nitrodocs/content/developers/basics/store-submission-guidelines.md

 ### Themes

 * Should specify which major browsers it has been tested with.
-* The downloadable zip must upload and install without errors via PyroCMS' admin panel.
+* The downloadable zip must upload and install without errors via NitroCMS' admin panel.
 * A live preview is required.

 ### Modules

-* The downloadable zip must upload and install without errors via PyroCMS' admin panel.
+* The downloadable zip must upload and install without errors via NitroCMS' admin panel.

 All good?
 Alright, head to the <a href="/store/add/details">Add-on Submission</a> page and fill out all of the relevant details.